derrokip34/Photos-gallery/README.md

-# BLOGS
+# PHOTOS GALLERY

 ## AUTHOR
 - [Derrick Kiprop](https://github.com/derrokip34)

 ## PROJECT DESCRIPTION
-This is an app where one can sign up and post blogs from different categories.
-A user can also update or delete their posts and comment on the posts
+This is a django app where a user can view images, search for images based on categories, see images from different location and copy links to the images

 ## SETUP AND USAGE INSTRUCTIONS
 ### Prerequisites